diasks2/word_count_analyzer/README.md

 ##### `date`
   **default** = `'no_special_treatment'`
+- `'no_special_treatment'`
+  Dates will not be searched for in the string.
+Therefore, how a date is handled in the word count will depend on other settings.
 - `'count_as_one'`
   Counts a date as one word.
 This is more commonly seen in translation CAT tools where a date is thought of as a *placeable* that can usually be automatically translated.
 Examples:
   - Monday, April 4th, 2011 (1 word)